Path Integral Confined Dirac Fermions in a Constant Magnetic Field: Energy spectrum

-only for terms containing $\Theta\left( -s\left( t_{b}-t_{a}\right) \right) $ in \eqref{68} to the dummy variables $n$ and $s$.
-Note that \eqref{69} does not alter the integer nature of $n$.
-By taking into consideration the energy invariance under the changes \eqref{69}, we write \eqref{68} as
+only for terms containing $\Theta\left( -s\left( t_{b}-t_{a}\right) \right) $ in \eqref{68} to the dummy variables $n$ and $s$, which does not alter the integer nature of $n$.
+By taking into consideration the energy invariance under \eqref{69}, the Green function takes the following form